pradeepitm12/internal-http/README.md

   ```

 - **GET : /accounts/{account_id}**
-  - this get request gives you balance of acccount for a given account it
+  - this get request gives you balance of account for a given account it
      ```azure
      curl http://localhost:8080/accounts/1
      {"account_id":1,"balance":"500"}